An estimate for spherical functions on $\mathrm{SL}(3,\mathbb{R})$: Estimates for oscillatory integrals

+Then there exists a finite subcover by a compactness argument.
+The intersection of those $U_{H_1,H'_1}$'s in this finite subcover gives the open neighborhood of $k_0$ in Lemma \ref{lem-loc1}.

 Before we prove Lemma \ref{lem-loc2}, we give a uniform estimate for the oscillatory integral of a specific type.
-It could be regarded as a version of van der Corput lemma in higher dimensions (cf. Sogge \cite[Section 1.1]{S}).
+It could be regarded as a version of van der Corput lemma (cf. Sogge \cite[Lemma 1.1.2]{Sog}) in higher dimensions.

 \begin{lemma} Let $d$ be a positive integer.
-For any $L>0$, there exists a constant $C_{d,L}$ such that
+For any $L>0$, we have